shobhit162/Fake-News-Detection-Project/README.md

 # Fake-News-Detection
-Repository of our final year project.
-The fake news can be identified for text and images using multiple frameworks including but not limited to multi-modal methods, LSTM, Logistic Regression, ExpertNetb0, Roberta, etc.
+Repository of my major project.
+The fake news can be identified for text and images using multiple frameworks including but not limited to multi-modal methods, LSTM, Logistic Regression, EfficientNetB0, Roberta, VGG16, ResNet50 etc.

+There dataset used are:-
+1) Kaggle fake news
+2) Kaggle casia
+3) IFND
+4) Mediaval
+5) Twitter India